auth0/docs/articles/tokens/id-token.md

 The `id_token` is consumed by the client and the claims included, are typically used for UI display.
 It was added to the OIDC specification as an optimization so the client can know the identity of the user, without having to make an additional network requests.

 ::: note
-If you need a refresher on OIDC refer to <a href="/protocols/oidc">OpenID Connect</a>.
+If you need a refresher on OIDC refer to [OpenID Connect](/protocols/oidc).
 :::

 The `id_token` conforms to an industry standard (IETF [RFC 7519](https://tools.ietf.org/html/rfc7519)) and contains three parts: a header, a body and a signature.